UModeler/UModeler.Sphinx.Doc/pushpulltools.rst

 Multi PushPull Tool
 ======================

-Multiple polygons are pushed or pulled along a helper line
+Multiple polygons are pushed or pulled along a helper arrow

 Steps
 ---------------
 1. Go to ``Multi PushPull Tool``.
 2. If no selected polygons, select several polygons.
-Then you can see the ``Help Line`` in yellow.
+Then you can see the ``Help arrow`` in yellow.
-3. Click ``LMB`` on any point on the ``Helper Line``.
+3. Click ``LMB`` on any point on the ``Helper arrow``.
-4. Drag the mouse along the line.
+4. Drag the mouse in a direction of the the arrow.
 5. If necessary, adjust ``Distance`` property.

 Interface
 ---------------
 ``LMB Drag``
- It should start on a helper line and the mouse should be dragged along the helper line.
+ It should start on a helper arrow and the mouse should be dragged along it.

 ``ESC``
  Exits this tool.